dariolopez/ubuntu_lamp_template/README.md

 1. Log into the MySQL master server and run "mysql_secure_installation"
 2. Set a root password, and create a /root/.my.cnf file on each database server
 3. Audit MySQL users before going to production
-4. Verify all servers are working, including newrelic
+4. Verify all services are working, including newrelic
+5. Read and understand the tuning guide at least once :)

 Recommended environment size:
 ====================